Skip to content

 Pharmacological Management for Agitation

 As discussed above, behavioral interventions are first line for agitation management in the hospital.
-Pharmacologic treatment should only be used when needed for patient and/or staff safety when non-pharmacologic interventions are unsuccessful or impractical
+Pharmacologic treatment should only be used when needed for patient and/or staff safety when non-pharmacologic interventions are unsuccessful or impractical.
+Not all forms of agitation can be treated pharmacologically, but all forms of aggression toward staff need to be addressed immediately.

 Acute Agitation